-If you’re signed up for an unlimited data plan with your cellular carrier it makes little difference whether you’re connected to the web via cellular or Wi-Fi (other than Wi-Fi being generally faster then 4G cellular connections).
+If you’re signed up for an unlimited data plan with your cellular carrier it makes little difference whether you’re connected to the web via cellular or Wi-Fi in regards to monthly data usage.

 However, if your plan only allows for a limited amount of included cellular data each month you could potentially find yourself either having your Internet access shut off or incurring some pretty hefty overage charges if you happen to exceed your data limit.

 If you are indeed on a limited data plan and you frequently exceed the cap, there are several ways to reduce the amount of cellular data that your iPhone uses every month, one of which is disabling cellular data altogether when you know you won’t be needing it.

 For example, if you know you’ll be at home or at work all day where you’ll have constant access to Wi-Fi, you can disable cellular data to prevent your phone from automatically switching from Wi-Fi to cellular at times.